citp/privacy-policy-historical/v/va/val/valuedopinions.com.md

 The Basic Cookies save your passwords and site preferences.
 This enables you to navigate the site and submit information to Research Now more quickly and efficiently.

 The information collected by Advanced Cookies is used for the purposes specified above, including identifying you as a suitable candidate for particular studies so you can provide your opinions and receive the related rewards.
 If you do not wish to be identified as such a candidate you can modify your browser settings by clicking on the help section of your internet browser and following the instructions.

-For example, if you use Windows as your operating system, this should be done through the Settings Panel and the Internet Options tab.
-You can also delete Cookies which have already been sent to you.
+We use the Advanced cookie in order to indentify you as a suitable candidate for particular studies.
+This way, we can send you surveys which match your preferences giving you the opportunity to both give opinions and earn more rewards.

+By deleting this cookie you will still be able to participate in Valued Opinions surveys.
+However you will reduce your chances of receiving more tailored surveys and as a result lower your reward earning opportunities.

-If you do not want to receive the Cookies, please send an email to [inquiries@valuedopinions.com](mailto:inquiries@valuedopinions.com) or write to the Panel Manager at the address below confirming that you do not want to receive Cookies from Valued Opinions.
+If you do not want to receive the Cookies, please click on the following link <http://www.aboutcookies.org/Default.aspx?page=2> for instructions on how you can delete it from your computer.

 **9\.
 Other Websites**